miramliu/FTS-Simulation/README.txt

 CheckGeometric.ipynb is a jupyter notebook that statistically simulates the modulating envelope caused by loss of rays due to geometric scattering.
 PlotGeometric.ipynb is a jupyter notebook that plots the paths of rays (n=50) through simulation (specified by a function that sets which of the 8 paths the rays will be taking).
 More notes are included in the notebooks.

 Lastly there is a .pkl file that contains every step of the simulations of a 90Ghz light source with 500 rays, located at this link https://uchicago.box.com/s/vhxjh8tygffc7ips137com2ajwc9lrfs.
-ToPickle.txt included in this repository describes the formate of the pickle file.
+ToPickle.txt included in this repository describes the format of the pickle file.

 All code is written by Mira Liu.
 - 04/21/2019